CentricEU/gemeentepassen/README.md

 ### 1️⃣ Database Setup

 1. Create a new database named `l4l`.
+2. Install PostGIS Spatial Extension and PostgreSQL Server.
+3.Run Backend to execute migrations.
-2. Insert the first user (replace your email and tenant ID).
+3. Insert the first user (replace your email and tenant ID).
 Password is `'Password1!'`:

 ```sql
 INSERT INTO l4l_security."user"(